Efficient estimation of error bounds for quantum multiparametric imaging with constraints: Application of the approach to quantum imaging

 The object is shown in Fig.~\ref{fig:Supertwin results}(a).
 Physically, it represents 3 non-transparent (dark) slits on a transparent background (a part of a positive USAF 1951 resolution target) with the slit width 31.25~$\mu$m.
 For statement of the estimation problem, the object was divided into 24 slit-like pixels and parameterized by 24 values of the transmission amplitude $\boldsymbol{\theta} \equiv \mathbf{A} = (A_1, \ldots, A_{24})$.
 The true values $\mathbf{A}$ used for our modeling (Fig.~\ref{fig:Supertwin results}(a)) corresponded to the actual object used in the experiment \cite{mikhalychev2019efficiently}.

 The measured signal $\mathbf{S}(\mathbf{A})$ is represented by the full correlation matrix $G^{(2)}(x_i, x_j)$ without the constraint $i = j$ \cite{mikhalychev2019efficiently}:

-where the expressions for calculation of the coefficients $D^{(ij)}_{ml}$ are provided in Ref.~\cite{mikhalychev2019efficiently}, and $N$ is the expectation value of the total number of detected coincidence events.
+where $G^{(2)}(x_i, x_j)$ is calculated according to Eq.~(\ref{eq:G2 discretized}), the expressions for the coefficients $D^{(ij)}_{ml}$ are provided in Ref.~\cite{mikhalychev2019efficiently}, and $N$ is the expectation value of the total number of detected coincidence events.
 As previously, we assume independent Poissonian statistics for the components $Y_{ij}$ of the measured signal $\mathbf{Y}$.
 Therefore, FIM is described by Eq.~(\ref{eq:FIM Poisson}) and takes the form

 Typically, it is sufficient to have at least one non-dark pixel ($\exists l: A_l \ne 0$) to ensure non-zero values of the expressions in parentheses and, therefore, non-singular FIM $F(\mathbf{A})$.
 The non-ideal biphoton correlations produce regularizing effect by shifting the problem closer to coherent light imaging, where the FIM singularity issue does not arise.